 It is an addiction rooted in shame and shrouded in secrecy.

-Pornography – ”The New Narcotic” – is perhaps the world’s most underestimated drug.
+Pornography is viewed as ”The New Narcotic” and could be the world’s most underestimated drug.

 - Every second, over R 36 000 is spent on internet pornography.

 - Over 28,000 internet users are viewing porn every second.

 - 40 million Americans are regular users of porn sites.